VillaErnest/VillaErnest/README.md

 # Hey! <br>Welcome to my GitHub profile!
 I am a self-taught programmer based on Philippines.
-I am still on my senior highschool years under the STEM strand.

 Programming and making projects related to anime/manga is what I do when I do not have any commissions/work to complete or work on.